samjyi95/wdi_assessments/project_assessments/project-2-retake.md

 * description
 * extinct

-Your /favorites page contains a list showing each animal in your database.
+Your /favorites page contains a list of all animals in your database.
 If the animal is extinct, show the species_name in red text.
 Otherwise show the species name in black text.
 The scientific_name should be shown in italic text beside or below the species_name.
 The image linked to by the image_url should be displayed at no larger than 300x300 pixels.
 The description should also be displayed somewhere.

 #### Deployment

 Please deploy your app on Heroku.
 Follow the class notes if you get lost or stuck.
 If you run into something truly weird that the class notes don't cover, the instructional team will render assistance, but this should be a much simpler task than deploying your project 2.

+#### Checklist

+1. All routes in above route table work
+1. App is deployed to Heroku or another platform
+1. An extinct animal's name is rendered in red
+1. Homepage contains links to other pages (the full list and add new animal form)
+1. An image that is displayed has a max-width and max-height of 300px

 #### BONUS

 You can do any number of things for bonus points including:

-- Implement a /favorites/:id route for each animal
+- Add a GET /favorites/:id page for a specific animal
 - Add a CSS framework or custom styling
 - Make your site responsive
 - Give your site a header and/or footer